 How Judges Accept and Reject Plea Deals

-A plea bargain (or plea deal or agreement) occurs when the prosecution and defense negotiate and agree upon the appropriate resolution of a criminal case.
-There are several types of plea bargains, but no agreement is binding until the parties present it to a judge who approves it.
+A plea bargain (or plea deal or agreement) occurs when the prosecutor and defense attorney negotiate and agree upon the appropriate resolution of a criminal case.
+There are several types of plea bargains, but no agreement is binding until the defendant agrees to it and the parties present it to a judge who approves it.

 Can the Judge Reject a Plea Agreement?